Aaryan-Nakhat/Team-Data-Slayers-Auto-WCEBleedGen-Challenge/README.md

 # Team-Data-Slayers-Auto-WCEBleedGen-Challenge
-A robust implementation of Auto-WCEBleedGen Classification and Detection
+A robust implementation of Auto-WCEBleedGen Classification and Detection.

 ## Achieved Metrics of Classification and Detection on the Validation Dataset